leaherb/Freelancer-Timesheet-Analyzer/README.md

 Freelancer Timesheet Analyzer
 ==============================

+This project is a work in progress, not yet 'production' level.

 Problem
 -------
 I track my freelance work time in a spreadsheet, a row for each chunk of time I work on a customer's project.
 The spreadsheet contains all the time chunks for all my customers in a single sheet.